jrkaupert/cs-webdev-notes/Grokking-Algorithms/ch2.md

 | Reading | O(1)   | O(n)  |
 | Insert  | O(n)   | O(1)  |

+> **Exercise 2.1** - Suppose you're building a finance tracking app.
+Every day you write down everything you spent money on.
+At the end of the month, you review your expenses and sum up how much you spent.
+You have lots of inserts and few reads.
+Would it be better to use an array or a list for this?
+>
+> **Answer:** - Linked list

 ## Selection Sort

 [Table of Contents](_toc.md)